By Don Bell | ⏱️ 9 minute read

 Jesus promised that signs will follow those who believe (Mark 16:17).
 As your faith grows stronger, you become more attuned to recognize the Holy Spirit's promptings to minister to people's needs, and the signs that Jesus promised will follow you.

-Building strong faith is a process and a necessity: "For in [the gospel of Christ] the righteousness of God is revealed from faith to faith; as it is written, 'The just shall live by faith'" (Romans 1:17, emphasis added).
+Building strong faith is both a process and a necessity: "For in [the gospel of Christ] the righteousness of God is revealed from faith to faith; as it is written, 'The just shall live by faith'" (Romans 1:17, emphasis added).

-Jude emphasizes: "But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God" (Jude 1:20–21).
+Jude emphasizes: "But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God" (Jude 20–21).

-God has planned it that our faith is increased each time we exercise the gift of tongues, or ANY gift of the Holy Spirit for that matter.
+God has planned it that our faith is increased each time we exercise the gift of tongues, or any gift of the Holy Spirit for that matter.
 Isn't that amazing?

-Could our time spent in exercising the gift of tongues be a factor in the gift's supernatural ability to edify and build ourselves up in our most holy faith (Jude 1:20)?
+Could our time spent in exercising the gift of tongues be a factor in the gift's supernatural ability to edify and build ourselves up in our most holy faith (Jude 20)?
 I believe it is!

 Our ability to pray in tongues and strengthen our faith can only be realized if we use the gift as God intended.
 Paul's instruction to pray without ceasing (1 Thessalonians 5:17) backed by his example of a faith-filled victorious life should be enough to convince us to make serious use of the Holy Spirit's vocal gift!

-Knowing that tongues builds faith is powerful, but doing it daily is where the transformation happens.
+Knowing that tongues builds faith is powerful, but practicing it daily is where the transformation happens.
 If you are ready to move from "mustard seed" faith to mountain-moving confidence, follow this simple routine.
 You don't need to be perfect; you just need to be willing.

 Find a quiet place where you won't be disturbed.
 Just as Jesus withdrew to lonely places to pray, give yourself the gift of focused time.
 Clear your mind of the day's to-do list and fix your eyes on Jesus, the Author and Finisher of your faith.

 Don't feel pressured to pray for an hour immediately.
 Set a timer for 5 minutes.
 Close your eyes and begin to speak in your heavenly language.
-If you feel hesitant, speak boldly; faith requires action.
+If you feel hesitant, speak boldly — faith requires action.
 Let the river flow!

-As you pray in the Spirit, open your Bible to a faith-building verse, such as Jude 1:20 or Romans 10:17.
+As you pray in the Spirit, open your Bible to a faith-building verse such as Jude 1:20 or Romans 10:17.
 Read it, then pray in tongues for a few moments, letting the truth of that Word settle into your spirit.
 This practice illustrates how to strengthen your faith by anchoring your supernatural prayer in God's written Word.

 Prayer is a two-way conversation.
 As you build yourself up, you may feel a sudden peace, a specific thought, or a prompt to pray for someone.
-Pay attention to these Holy Spirit "nudges" as this is often how the interpretation or application of your prayer begins to manifest.
+Pay attention to these Holy Spirit nudges, as this is often how the interpretation or application of your prayer begins to manifest.

 After you finish, take a minute to write down how you feel or any thoughts that came to mind.
 Over time, you will look back at this journal and see a clear record of how your faith has grown and how God has spoken to you.